JohnCoogan/algorithms/README.md

-algorithms
+Algorithms
 ==========

-Implementations of various algorithms
+Implementations of various algorithms (for practice)